bgallois/bgallois/README.md

 ### Presentation

-Hi, I’m Benjamin Gallois, Ph.D. in physics and computer vision developer.
-For four years, I have had the opportunity to work with a vast spectrum of technologies, including data analysis, computer vision, and software design.
-I’m the founder of Analyzable, a freelancing company, providing computer vision and software conception expertise using C++, Python, and OpenCV from prototyping to deployment.
-See [there](https://gallois.cc/) for work related inquiry.
+Hello, I'm Benjamin Gallois, a Ph.D. holder in physics and a computer vision developer.
+Over the past four years, I have had the privilege of working with a wide range of technologies, encompassing data analysis, computer vision, and software design.
+As the founder of Analyzable, a freelancing company, I offer expertise in computer vision and software conception, utilizing C++, Python, and OpenCV for tasks spanning from prototyping to deployment.
+For inquiries related to my work, please visit [this link](https://gallois.cc/).

-I'm the creator and maintainer of [FastTrack](https://github.com/orgs/FastTrackOrg/dashboard), a free (as freedom) tracking software for scientists that I created during my Ph.D. at [LJP](https://github.com/LJPZebra) studying chemical perception on the young zebrafish :tropical_fish:
+I'm the creator and maintainer of [FastTrack](https://github.com/FastTrackOrg), a tracking software designed for scientists.
+I developed this software during my Ph.D. at [LJP](https://github.com/LJPZebra), where I studied chemical perception in young zebrafish 🐟.
+Additionally, I oversee the FastTrack ecosystem, which includes a diverse range of tools for multiple object tracking and data analysis.

 ### What am I doing?
-For the time being, I'm working on the Duniter project.
-More specifically, I am working on Duniterv2S, the second version of the Duniter blockchain leveraging the Substrate framework.
-I still accept relatively small freelance jobs in computer vision, from classical computer vision to deep learning.
+After 4 month working on the Duniter blockchain project using the Substrate framework.
+I'm now working to extend the capability of You&EyePhoto the software used in the You&Eye Gallery franchise that I designed and created.

-In my spare time, I am developing PyFastTrack, an easy-to-use and highly flexible Python tracking library integrated with the FastTrack ecosystem that I still maintain.
+In my spare time, I am developing a Deep Learning method to solve occlusion during tracking that could be integrated in PyFastTrack.
+I'm also working on optimizatin problem related to sport science.

 ### Programming
 I'm a self-taught programmer having learned languages and frameworks necessary for my project: